-After 10 years of providing education programs in St. Lucia, Lynchburg College will offer an off-site educational program on the island beginning in the spring of 2014.
+After 10 years of providing education programs in St. Lucia, University of Lynchburg will offer an off-site educational program on the island beginning in the spring of 2014.
 Program offerings will be designed to respond to educational needs in St. Lucia as well as other countries within the Eastern Caribbean.

-Instructional format will be primarily face-to-face with support through Lynchburg College’s Internet resources.
+Instructional format will be primarily face-to-face with support through University of Lynchburg’s Internet resources.

 Dr. Edward Polloway, LC dean of graduate studies, explained that the College is undertaking this significant extension because of positive feedback from the programs the College has offered on site in St. Lucia as well as the programs in which St. Lucia citizens have participated on LC’s main campus in Virginia.
 “We are building on our past success both on the island and at our main campus,” he said.
 “We are committed to providing high quality programs that will meet the individual needs of enrolled students and the broader needs of the nation of St. Lucia and beyond.”
 Dr. Polloway added that the new St. Lucia branch also will provide a study abroad opportunity for LC students.

 Specific areas of study are now under consideration and will likely include undergraduate programs in special education, primary/elementary education (with emphasis in the teaching of reading), secondary education (with possible emphases in the teaching of math and science), business, criminology/criminal justice, political science, international relations, and nursing.
 The primary focus of these programs will be to provide students with the opportunity to build on prior coursework (such as at Sir Arthur Lewis Community College) so they can earn the baccalaureate degree.

 Graduate programs currently under consideration include a Master of Business Administration (MBA) and the Master of Education (MEd) including special education, reading, science education, and leadership.
 These degree programs will be consistent with the requirements of such programs on LC’s home campus in Virginia and will meet all accreditation standards.